Can My Dentist Charge Me

 However, all procedures are not the same.
-A "filling" for example, can be an amalgam filling or a tooth-colored filing.
-Each has a separate dental code and price with the tooth-colored filling generally more expensive.
+Each procedure has a distinct CDT Code (Code of Dental Technology) A "filling" for example, can be a D2160 amalgam filling or a D2332 composite - tooth-colored filing.
+The tooth-colored filling more expensive.
+See the example Explanation of Benefits image below.

 However, most dental benefit plans do not "cover" a tooth-colored filling and many patients do not want a silver, or amalgam filling.
 Dental benefit companies were forcing dentists to accept a lower price (amalgam) for the patient receiving a higher priced procedure (tooth-colored filling).